Fireye04/treehouse/README.md

 smaller amounts of stress can be cleared by taking status effects.

+Finally, time can be spent to clear stress during downtime.

 #### Status effects

 - When bad things happen (failed a check, discovered something awful, saw something disturbing, etc...)
 Characters can become saddled with certain status effects that negatively affect gameplay.
+- Each status effect should have a "when does the effect trigger"
 - Status effects act as the basic building blocks of the health system.
-- Each character has an arbitrary number of status effects that they can handle at any given time.
-If they reach their maximum, they enter the "crashing out" state.
+- Each character starts with a limit of 4 status effects that they can handle at any given time, which can be increased as the game goes on.
+When they take a new one they roll the dice equivalent to their limit (lim 4 -> d4, lim 6 -> d6).
+If they roll below or equal to their current number of status effects (including the new one), they enter the "Crashing out" state.
+- If adding the new status effect would exceed the player's current limit, clear all current status effects, take a new flaw, vice or trouble, and add the new status effect to the now cleared status effect list.

 - Characters can attempt to clear status effects by venting to a friend.

 Status effects can either be general (can apply to all players) or flaw/vice/trouble specific.